netzpirat/guard-cucumber/README.md

-    :bundler => false                      # Don't use "bundle exec" :rvm => ['1.8.7', '1.9.2']             # Directly run your specs on multiple ruby :profile => 'cucumber_profile'         # Let cucumber use another profile than the default one :command => "whatever"                 # Pass any other command to cucumber
+    :bundler => false                      # Don't use "bundle exec" :rvm => ['1.8.7', '1.9.2']             # Directly run your specs on multiple ruby :profile => 'cucumber_profile'         # Let cucumber use another profile than the default one :command => 'whatever'                 # Pass any other command to cucumber

 ## Development